Small Business & Workplace COVID-19 Resources

 Are you a farmer or rancher whose operation has been directly impacted by the coronavirus pandemic?
 The Coronavirus Food Assistance Program provides direct relief to producers who faced price declines and additional marketing costs due to COVID-19.

-USDA is accepting applications now through August 28, 2020.
+USDA is accepting applications.
+The second round opens September 21.
 Producers should apply through the Farm Service Agency at their local USDA Service Center.
-They recently offered several webinars for producers.
+They are offering several webinars for producers.

 Adjusting your Business Model